coveo/source.coveo.com/_posts/2017-11-28-testing-custom-component.md

 });
 ```

-WE have added a simple test to ensure that the tests are run.
+We have added a simple test to ensure that the tests are run.
 Execute the `npm run test` command (defined in the `coveo-search-ui-seed`'s `package.json` file) and validate that your test is executed (and passing 🙏).

 `Mock.basicComponentSetup<CoveoFeelingLucky>(CoveoFeelingLucky);` is a utility that creates the given component with a mocked environment. `feelingLucky` is now an object that has two properties, `cmp` and `env`.